Documentation Index

 Filter for Untagged Resources

-On providers that have a Not Tagged/Not Labeled filter option in the console, you can use the below VQL to see untagged resources.
-This example looks for untagged resources in a multi-cloud environment.Troubleshooting
+On providers that have a Not Tagged/Not Labeled filter option in the console, you can use the below VQL to see untagged resources across every connected provider.OR:

-If you are receiving an error when trying to complete a query, check the following troubleshooting tips below.- Each provider exposes certain names to the API.
+If you are receiving an error when trying to complete a query, check the following troubleshooting tips.- Each provider exposes certain names to the API.
 Those names are normalized within the schema.
 Check the Data Dictionary for normalized field names.

 - Query parameter values should be wrapped in single quotes.